c

 here.
 Now that you have installed it, you can start to launch it, and you will see the R console.

 Try to type 2+3, and then press "enter", and you should see 5 as a result.
-In principle, you can use only R console for this class, but this is not the easiest way.
+Students have to use the friendly interface user for R called Rstudio.
+RStudio is available

 here.
 Once you have installed RStudio, you can launch it.
 From now on, you do not need to use the